Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 1 - Prepare the private key

-Samourai Wallet will scan a QR code representing the private key.
-Make sure the private key is accessible and ready to be scanned by Samourai Wallet
+Samourai Wallet can scan a QR code or you can input the private key manually.
+Make sure the private key is accessible and ready to be pasted or scanned by Samourai Wallet

 ### Step 2 - Open the sweep camera

 Tap the **three vertical dots** on the top right of the toolbar and then tap **Sweep Private Key**.
-This will launch the sweep camera.
-Focus the camera onto the QR code of the private key until it scans.
+Then you'll be able to choose enter the private key or launch the sweep camera.
+Now you can paste the private key or focus the camera onto the QR code of the private key until it scans.

 *If the private key is encrypted with a password you will be prompted to enter the password before being able to continue.*